SanderBuruma/Scribo_Laravel/README.md

 ---

-A typing game by Sander Buruma, complete with Catholic texts.
+A typing game by Sander Buruma, complete with lots of Catholic texts.

 ## Installation